-1. Description of Business and Development Stage Activities
+1. Description of Business

 On June 4, 1999, NewLink Genetics Corporation (NewLink) was incorporated as a Delaware corporation.
 NewLink was formed for the purpose of developing treatments for cancer and other diseases.
-NewLink initiated operations in April of 2000, which primarily consist of research and development.
+NewLink initiated operations in April of 2000.

-In 2005, NewLink created a wholly owned subsidiary, BioProtection Systems Corporation (BPS).
+In 2005, NewLink created a partially owned subsidiary, BioProtection Systems Corporation (BPS).
 NewLink contributed certain licensing agreements and other intangible assets for BPS to create vaccines against potential biological terror threats.
-Subsequent to its creation, certain interests in BPS were sold to minority shareholders.
 On January 7, 2011, NewLink acquired all of the minority interest in BPS, by merging a newly-formed subsidiary of NewLink with BPS, with BPS as the surviving corporation resulting in NewLink owning all the outstanding capital stock of BPS.

-In 2013, NewLink created a subsidiary, NewLink International (NI).
-In 2014, NewLink created another subsidiary, NewLink Global (NG).
-NewLink plans to conduct all or a portion of its operations outside of the United States through NI and NG.
+In 2013, NewLink created a wholly-owned subsidiary, NewLink International (NI).
+NewLink plans to conduct all or a portion of its operations outside of the United States through NI.
+In 2014, NewLink created another wholly-owned subsidiary, NewLink Global (NG), which was subsequently merged into NewLink during 2014.